brownjd/ESPStockTicker/README.md

 The code can be compiled in the Arduino IDE provided you have installed the board mamanger, by specifing the URL in the additional boards manager url field in preferences.
 Currently: [http://arduino.esp8266.com/stable/  package_esp8266com_index.json] - the board you select will determine which graphics libraries are used.
 So if you get compilation errors, make sure you've picked either NodeMCU 1.0 (ESP 12-E Module) or Adafruit Feather Huzzah ESP8266.
 The size of dispay is determined at runtime based on the chipset.

-Build with the following board settings:
+Build with the following board settings (make sure to select Adafruit Huzzah or Node MCU 1.0):
 - CPU Fequency: 160 Mhz
 - Flash Size: 4M (3M SPIFFS)
 - lwIP Variant: "v2 Lower Memory"
 - VTables: Flash
 - SSL Support: All SSL Ciphers (most compatible)
+- MMU: 32K cache + 32K IRAM (balanced)

 The project makes use of the following libraries (latest version tested):